DeGaMon/docs-centipedeRTK/docs/base/wifi_ap.md

 >rsn_pairwise=CCMP
 >```

-Once done with the tuorial, after rebooting your Raspberry Pi and giving it time to start the AP, the ```basegnss_AP``` should be visible in your WiFi networks list on your computer or smartphone.
+Once done with the tutorial, after rebooting your Raspberry Pi and giving it time to start the AP, the ```basegnss_AP``` should be visible in your WiFi networks list on your computer or smartphone.
 To connect to it, use the credentials defined during step *"Configure the AP Software"*.

 Once connected to it, the Raspberry Pi should be accessible at the adress ```192.168.4.1``` (alias ```basegnss.wlan```).
 In your browser, typing the URL ```http://basegnss.wlan``` should now lead you to the base web GUI.